Robert Blakey (writer)

-Robert Blakey (1795–1878) was an English writer and academic, a Chartist radical and journalist.
+Robert Blakey (18 May 1795 – 26 October 1878) was an English writer and academic, a Chartist radical and journalist.
 He is known also for works on fishing.

 Life

 The son of a mechanic, Robert Blakey, he was born at Morpeth 18 May 1795.
 He lost his father when just nine months old, and was taken charge of by his grandmother Elizabeth Laws at age six.
 From his ninth to his thirteenth year he assisted his uncle in gardening, after which he was apprenticed to the fur trade at Alnwick.

-In 1815 Blakey returned to Morpeth, and began to contribute to the Newcastle Magazine, The Black Dwarf, Cobbett's Register, and the Durham Chronicle.
-At the beginning of 1838 he purchased the Northern Liberator, which had been founded by Augustus Hardin Beaumont in September 1837.
+In 1815, Blakey returned to Morpeth, and began to contribute to the Newcastle Magazine, The Black Dwarf, Cobbett's Register, and the Durham Chronicle.
+At the beginning of 1838, he purchased the Northern Liberator, which had been founded by Augustus Hardin Beaumont in September 1837.
 Through its pages he played a central role in the organisation of Chartist agitation on Tyneside.
 The content of the Liberator under his control by no means ruled out the use of armed force.

-In 1840 the Northern Liberator was amalgamated with The Champion, a London weekly paper, as The Northern Liberator and Champion, and published both at Newcastle and London.
+In 1840, the Northern Liberator was amalgamated with The Champion, a London weekly paper, as The Northern Liberator and Champion, and published both at Newcastle and London.
 For the publication in his paper of an essay on the natural right of resistance to constituted authority, Blakey was prosecuted by the government, and bound over to keep the peace.
 Shortly afterwards he sold the paper, at a loss, and failing to start in London a paper called The Politician, he went to France, to study philosophy.

 Blakey left radical politics permanently from this time.
 He visited the major libraries of Belgium, and was hired as assistant on a History of Social and Political Philosophy, which was not completed.
-In 1848 he was appointed professor of logic and metaphysics at Queen's College, Belfast, and in 1860 he received a civil list pension.
+In 1848, he was appointed professor of logic and metaphysics at Queen's College, Belfast, and in 1860 he received a civil list pension.
 The later years of his life were spent in London, where he died 26 October 1878.
-A volume of his Memoirs appeared in 1879, edited by Rev. Henry Miller.
+A volume of his Memoirs appeared in 1879, edited by Henry Miller.